fm3chanic/windows_terminal_themes/README.md

         "theme": "sakura-haruno-dark"
     }
     ```

+> [!TIP]
+> The application reads the whole `settings.json` every time you save.
+To avoid error messages only save when you copied both parts of the theme.

 ### Contribution:

 If you want to help maintaining the themes, please use colors from the according color scheme.
 You can find the scheme files in the repo linked above.